 For students

 The STEP Program is open to first-year medical students.
-Students may sign up for the program during their first week of classes at the MU School of Medicine.
+Students may sign up for the program during orientation at the MU School of Medicine.

 For seniors